 At the Pacific Northwest Awards Dinner held on Thursday, September 12 in Seattle, Washington, we were joined by one of our Coast Guard Foundation scholars, Ashley Carter, as well as her parents, John and Heidi Carter.

 Ashley is from nearby Marysville, Washington, and she attends Western Washington University where she is pursuing a degree in social work.
 Her father, John, is a Food Specialist 1st Class.
-He is currently assigned to the Coast Guard Gutter Healy, which is homeported in Seattle.
+He is currently assigned to the Coast Guard Cutter Healy, which is homeported in Seattle.
 He's been in the Coast Guard since August 1991.

 Coast Guard Foundation scholar, Ashley Carter, being interviewed by Pacific Northwest Awards Dinner MC, Brad Goode.